Chelsea great Lampard named Derby County manager

-Chelsea great Frank Lampard has taken his first step into management with his appointment at Championship club Derby County.

 Lampard emerged as a frontrunner at the weekend and swiftly became the favourite when he revealed Derby's interest.
-He signed a three-year contract on Thursday.
+He signed a three-year contract on Friday (AEST).

 The Rams were on the lookout for a new manager after Gary Rowett departed for Stoke City in the wake of Derby's play-off semi-final defeat to Fulham.